Reflection groups and cones of sums of squares: Invariant sums of squares

 \subsection{Representation theory of finite reflection groups}

-The aim of this subsection is to provide an introduction in the representation theory of finite real reflection groups and how their symmetry can be exploited to reduce complexity in calculations.
-The presented material is mainly based on work in \cite{gatermann2004symmetry, valentin, blekrie}. \begin{definition} A real reflection group is a pair $(G,\rho)$, where $G$ is a finite group, $V$ a finite dimensional $\R$-vector space and $\rho : G \rightarrow \Gl (V)$ a linear representation of $G$ such that $\rho(G)$ is generated by a set of reflections, i.e., linear maps of the form for some $a \in V \setminus \{0\}$.
-A reflection group is called essential, if the action of $G$ on $V$ does not contain a non-trivial $G$-submodule. \end{definition} Usually, we will just say that a group $G$ is a reflection group and the relevant linear map $\rho$ should be clear from the context.
-An action of $G$ on $\R^n$ induces naturally an action on the polynomial ring in $n$ variables via $\sigma f(\underline{X}) = f(\sigma^{-1} \underline{X})$ for $\sigma \in G$ and $f \in \R[\underline{X}]$. \begin{example} \begin{enumerate} \item[(i)] The symmetric group $\mathfrak{S}_n$ on $n$ letters is a reflection group acting via coordinate permutation on $\R^n$.
+The aim of this subsection is to provide an introduction to the representation theory of finite real reflection groups and how their symmetry can be exploited to reduce complexity in calculations.
+The presented material is mainly based on work in \cite{blekrie, valentin, gatermann2004symmetry,riener2013exploiting}. \begin{definition} A real reflection group is a pair $(G,\rho)$, where $G$ is a finite group, $V$ a finite dimensional $\R$-vector space and $\rho : G \rightarrow \Gl (V)$ a linear representation of $G$ such that $\rho(G)$ is generated by a set of reflections.
+A reflection group is called essential, if the action of $G$ on $V$ does not contain a non-trivial $G$-submodule. \end{definition} Usually, we just say that a group $G$ is a reflection group and the relevant linear map $\rho$ should be understood from the context.
+An action of $G$ on $\R^n$ induces naturally an action on the polynomial ring in $n$ variables. \begin{example} \begin{enumerate} \item[(i)] The symmetric group $\mathfrak{S}_n$ on $n$ letters is a reflection group acting via coordinate permutation on $\R^n$.
 The action of $\mathfrak{S}_n$ on $\R^n$ is not essential, as the linear subspace $\R \cdot (1,\ldots,1)$ is fixed point wise.
-The induced action of $\mathfrak{S}_n$ on $\R^n / \R \cdot (1,\ldots,1)$ is known as the reflection group of type $A_{n-1}$ and is essential. \item[(ii)]The symmetry group of the regular $m$-gon is a reflection group, called the dihedral group and denoted by $I_2(m)$. \end{enumerate} \end{example} \begin{remark} Any real reflection group can be identified with a direct product of essential reflection groups.
-The essential real reflection groups have been classified and are precisely the infinite series $A_{n-1},B_n,D_n,I_2(m)$ and the six exceptional reflection groups $E_6,E_7,E_8,F_4,H_3,H_4$ (see e.g. \cite{humphreys1990reflection}). \end{remark} The reflection group of type $B_n$ can be identified with the hyperoctahedral group $\mathfrak{S}_2 \wr \mathfrak{S}_n$ acting on $\R^n$ via sign changing and permutation of coordinates.
+The induced action of $\mathfrak{S}_n$ on $\R^n / \R \cdot (1,\ldots,1)$ is known as the reflection group of type $A_{n-1}$ and is essential. \item[(ii)]The symmetry group of the regular $m$-gon is a reflection group and called the dihedral group and denoted by $I_2(m)$. \end{enumerate} \end{example} \begin{remark} Any real reflection group can be identified with a direct product of essential reflection groups.
+The essential real reflection groups have been classified and are precisely the infinite series $A_{n-1},B_n,D_n,I_2(m)$ and the six exceptional reflection groups $E_6,E_7,E_8,F_4,H_3,H_4$ (see e.g., \cite{humphreys1990reflection}). \end{remark} The reflection group of type $B_n$ can be identified with the hyperoctahedral group $\mathfrak{S}_2 \wr \mathfrak{S}_n$ acting on $\R^n$ via sign changing and permutation of coordinates.
 Then $B_n$ is generated by the reflections at $\{X_i=\pm X_j\}$, for $1 \leq i \leq j \leq n$.
 Furthermore, $D_n$ can be identified with the subgroup of $B_n$ of index $2$, generated by the reflections at $\{X_i=\pm X_j\}$, for $1 \leq i < j \leq n$.